laberning/openrowingmonitor/docs/rower_settings.md

   Sep 12 20:46:03 roeimachine npm[802]: *** Calculated recovery slope: 0.001066, Goodness of Fit: 0.9070
   ```

 When stroke detection works well, and you row consistently on the rower with a consistent catch, the values of "SPM" (Strokes per Minute), "drive dur" (drive duration) and "rec. dur" (recovery duration) will remain relatively stable across strokes.

 ### Things you must do to get the metrics right

+After getting the stroke detection right, we now turn to getting the basic linear metrics (i.e. distance, speed and power) right.
+There are some parameters you must change to get Open Rowing Monitor to calculate the real physics with a rower.

 @@@@@@@@@@@@@@@@@@

-There are some parameters you must change to get Open Rowing Monitor to calculate the real physics with a rower.
  These are:

 * **dragFactor**: tells Open Rowing Monitor how much damping and thus resistance your flywheel is offering.
 This is typically also dependent on your damper-setting (if present).
 Regardless if you use a static or dynamically calculated drag factor, this setting is needed as the first stroke also needs it to calculate distance, speed and power.
 Just as a frame of reference: the Concept2 can display this factor from the menu.
 Please note that the drag factor is much dependent on the physical construction of the flywheel and mechanical properties of the transmission of power to the flywheel.
 For a new Concept2, the Drag Factor ranges between 80 (Damper setting 1) and 220 (Damper setting 10).
 The NordicTrack RX-800 ranges from 150 to 450, where the 150 feels much lighter than a 150 on the Concept2.